alcounit/selenosis/README.md

 Selenosis itself doesn't have ui.
 If you need such functionality you can use [selenoid-ui](https://github.com/aerokube/selenoid-ui) with special [adapter container](https://github.com/alcounit/adaptee).
 Deployment steps and minifests you can find in [selenosis-deploy](https://github.com/alcounit/selenosis-deploy) repository.

-Currently this project is under development and can be unstable, in case of any bugs or ideas please report

 ## Configuration
 Selenosis can run any docker image with browser but best work with images debeloped by Aerokube team: